iohzrd/follow/README.md

 The core of follow is it's concept of an identity.

-The identity object is where the data about the users posts, the people they "follow", and whatever else they might want to include is stored.
+The identity object is where data about the users posts, the people they "follow", and whatever else they might want to include is stored.

 An identity object is the fundamental unit that we'll use to create a distributed social graph.

 First, we connect to IPFS and retrieve our ID.

-On first boot, we instantiate a new "Identity" object, which is ultimately saved to disk.
+On first boot, we instantiate a new "Identity" object, which is ultimately saved to disk via SQLite.

-Most of the identity logic is contained in the Identity class:
+Most of the identity logic is contained:
 `src/modules/identity.js`

 Identity object structure: